 7 Features to Look for in AIOps Tools

-As enterprise networks evolve, the transformation to digital business applications brings a cascade of ongoing challenges to maintaining service uptime.
+AIOps tools (artificial intelligence for IT operations) have revolutionized service assurance for evolving enterprise networks.
+The transformation to digital business applications within those networks brings a cascade of ongoing challenges to maintaining service uptime.
+Consider the following example:

 - More often than not, services coexist with legacy systems, increasing the complexity to manage them